Robust and Efficient Semi-Supervised Estimation of Average Treatment Effects with Application to Electronic Health Records Data: Discussion

 \section{Discussion}

-The lack of direct observation on gold-standard outcomes of interest makes it challenging to perform CER using EMR data.
-Under a SS setting where the true outcome is labeled for only a small subset of patients, we developed an efficient and robust estimator for the ATE that addresses the missingness in the outcome and confounding bias.
-The estimator adopts an imputation approach to leverage surrogate data from $\Uscr$ to improve efficiency.
-It is not only robust to misspecification of the imputation model but also possesses the traditional doubly-robust property, requiring only correct specification of either a PS or baseline outcome model to be consistent.
-We showed that it is locally semiparametric efficient under an ideal SS semiparametric model and demonstrated through simulations that it is more efficient than available CC and alternative SS estimators, even under misspecification of working models.
+This paper developed a robust and efficient estimator for the ATE in a SS setting where the true outcome is labeled for a vanishingly small proportion of the entire set of observations.
+The estimator adopts an imputation approach to leverage surrogate data from $\Uscr$ to improve efficiency that is robust to misspecification of the imputation model.
+It is DR, locally semiparametric efficient under an ideal SS semiparametric model, and demonstrated to be more efficient than CC and other estimators that leverage $\Uscr$ in finite samples.